Strength that doesn't run out

 "And he said unto me, My grace is sufficient for thee: for my strength is made perfect in weakness.
 Most gladly therefore will I rather glory in my infirmities, that the power of Christ may rest upon me."

 The paradox at the heart of Christian strength: weakness is the very condition through which God's power flows most fully into a life.
+"Made perfect" (teleitai) means brought to completion — weakness is not an obstacle to God's power but the channel through which it is fully expressed.

 Joshua 1:9